IzzyTheDreamingFox/FoxTech-DNA/README.md

 # Contact & Support
-If you have any questions or suggestions you can contact me on the discord server: [discord](https://discord.gg/fk2BWT7hAd)
+I have created a [discord](https://discord.gg/fk2BWT7hAd) where you can contact me directly.<br>
+I’m always looking for constructive feedback and new ideas for features to implement or on how to further refine the application.<br>
+So please, let me know!

 # Author:
 IzzyTheDreamingFox